tonytvo/blog-generator/content/blog/listen-to-tests/index.md

   ### separating functionality and concurrency policy
   - auction search is complicated because it needs to implement the search and notification functionality and the synchronization at the same time
   - we want to separate the logic that splits a request into multiple tasks from the technical details of how those tasks are executed concurrently.
 So we pass a "task runner" into the AuctionSearch, which can then delegate managing tasks to the runner instead of starting threads itself.
-  - concurrency is a system-wide concern that should be controlled outside the objects that need to run concurrent tasks.
+  - concurrency is a system-wide concern that should be controlled outside the objects that need concurrent tasks.
     - the application can now easily adapt the object to the application's threading policy without changing its implementation ("context independence" design principle)
-  - for testing we need to run the tasks in the same thread as the test runner instead of creating new task threads.
+  - We need to run the tasks in the same thread as the test runner for testing instead of creating new task threads.

 ```java
     @Test